TheTechOddBug/lon-mirror/README.md

 Externally, the clearest way to understand the work preserved here is this:

-the OMNIA lineage is a structural trust gate for plausible but fragile outputs.
+> the OMNIA lineage is a structural trust and diagnostics layer for plausible but fragile outputs.

-It is strongest where the project currently has real tested perimeter:
+It is strongest where the project currently has a real tested perimeter:

 structured LLM outputs